saeedn/running/docs/index.md

 # Overview

 The TLDR of my [running background](https://saeedn.github.io/running/background) is that I thought it was going to be as simple as: put on shoes, run hard.
-And wow was that wrong, and this is some of what I've learned.
+Wow was that wrong, and this page captures some of what I've learned.

 What I've found most interesting is that running involves several overlapping systems, and your overall performance seems to be limited by whichever of these is the weakest at any given time.
 I'm sure the same is true in any sport, but in biking you really can get away with: get on bike, ride hard.
 That approach won't take you to the top, but it'll get you pretty far.
 But running is both a more complex movement and is harder on the body, so it requires a much more intentional approach.